-Maitland Conservation is adjusting operations to help reduce the risk of transmissions of coronavirus (COVID-19).
+As Ontario moves into Stage One of the Roadmap to Reopen, Maitland Conservation is adjusting operations while still ensuring that protocols are followed to reduce the risk of transmissions of COVID-19.

 - Please be assured that flood and erosion safety services will continue as usual.
 If you need to report a flood or erosion emergency please call 519-357-0890.